Examples

 Removing an existence constrained relationship property will fail

-Trying to remove the location property from an existing relationship of type WROTE, given a property existence constraint :WROTE(location).
+Remove the location property from an existing relationship of relationship type WROTE, given a property existence constraint :WROTE(location):

 Query